PedalCMS/pedalcms/plugin/readme.txt

+=== Pedal CMS ===
-=== Invisible Us: Program Marketing Essentials === Requires at least: 5.6
+Requires at least: 5.6
 Tested up to: 6.0
 Requires PHP: 7.4
 Stable tag: main
 License: GPL-2.0+

-A student recruitment powerhouse that includes: program listings, course catalog, faculty & staff directory, and more.
+A program marketing powerhouse that includes: program listings, course offerings, team directory, and more.

 == Description ==
 See https://invisibe.us